dr-js/stash/linux/arch/0-0-install.md

 so later the pacman package download will be faster.

 Next in the `Install essential packages` section,
-I use `pacstrap /mnt base linux linux-firmware networkmanager htop wget`, since `networkmanager` includes the lazy `wpa_supplicant + systemd-networkd` WI-FI combo.
+I use `pacstrap /mnt base linux linux-firmware networkmanager sudo htop wget`, since `networkmanager` includes the lazy `wpa_supplicant + systemd-networkd` WI-FI combo.
 Later you can still `pacman -S` all the package ypu need after setting up the Wi-Fi.